makendon/kits-dna/about.md

 title: About me
 permalink: /about/
 ---
-# :wave: Aloha, I'm Kit France!
+# :wave: Aloha, I'm Kit!

 ![Image of me throwing a shaka at the top of Mauna Kea](/assets/images/Me.jpeg)